Anyone who employs at least one worker in California must have workers’ compensation insurance. That…

 Under California law, small business owners with at least one employee are required to have workers’ comp insurance.
 Just because your son is part of your family, it does not mean that he gets some special status when working for you.
 Therefore, treat your son and other family members who work for you the same way that you would treat someone hired through a traditional job application process.

 I know what you are thinking right now.
 “Is it possible to avoid carrying workers’ compensation insurance if we formally classify our son as an independent contractor?”
-Our Los Angeles workplace injuries attorney at the Koszdin, Fields, Sherry & Katz law firm says that while it is true that you do not need to carry workers’ comp insurance for independent contractors, under your circumstances, your son would probably not qualify as an independent contractor.
+Our Los Angeles workplace injuries attorney at the Koszdin, Fields & Sherry law firm says that while it is true that you do not need to carry workers’ comp insurance for independent contractors, under your circumstances, your son would probably not qualify as an independent contractor.
 California law uses a very specific definition of the term “independent contractor” and takes into account many factors to distinguish the difference between employees and independent contractors.
 The non-exhaustive list of these factors is as follows:

 More likely than not, your son should be classified as your employee rather than an independent contractor because he is working at the office under your supervision.
 Also, be warned that misclassifying your employees as independent contractors bear the penalty of 1.5 percent of the wages paid.